Chart Color Schemes

 In terms of cultural diversity, Bathurst records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Bathurst's cultural diversity aligns with the broader region, with 84.5% being citizens, 82.4% born in Australia, and 87.9% speaking English only at home.
-Christianity is the predominant religion in Bathurst, accounting for 54.0%.
-The most significant deviation is seen in 'Other', which comprises 2.0% of Bathurst's population compared to 0.8% regionally.
+Bathurst's cultural diversity aligns with the wider region's average, with 84.5% of its population being Australian citizens, born in Australia (82.4%), and speaking English only at home (87.9%).
+Christianity is the predominant religion in Bathurst, comprising 54.0% of the population.
+However, there is an overrepresentation in the 'Other' religious category, which makes up 2.0% compared to 0.8% across Rest of NSW.

 Frequently Asked Questions - Diversity